kafkayu/Chimera/README.md

-# fastlayer-llm-interference
+# Chimera fastlayer-llm-interference

-this respository is aimed at speeding up  llm interference
+this respository is aimed at speeding up  llm interference.

 ## environment
 python 3.10